Okeke-miles/capstone-project/README.md

 # Getting Started with Create React App

+The project, titled WiiWatch is a cinema-themed application which enables users watch their favourite videos in-sync.
 In this project, I simulated a professional work environment.
 I made sketches of how the design would look before proceeding.
 I used a pseudo kanban board to list tasks and tick them off based on completion.

 TOOLS
 I used Sass for the styling.